Rick Gilbert

-Richard Walter "Rick" Gilbert (born September 23, 1943) is an American former diver and coach who competed in the 1968 Summer Olympics.
+Richard Walter Gilbert (born September 23, 1943) is an American former diver and coach who competed in the 1968 Summer Olympics.
 He was born in Lancaster, Pennsylvania.
 He won two World University (FISU) Games gold medals, was silver medalist on 3-meter in the 1963 Pan American Games and amassed five Big Ten and seven national titles while at Indiana University.
 He was a six-time NCAA All-American and four-time AAU All-American and won one NCAA and six national AAU titles.
 Gilbert was on the 1968 United States Olympic Team that competed in Mexico City.
 After Mexico City, he became coach of diving at Cornell University, where he coached 39 years until his retirement in 2007.
 Gilbert was named Eastern Intercollegiate Swimming League Women's Diving Coach of the Year in 1991, 1992 and 1993 and Men's Diving Coach of the Year in 1984.
 He was chairman of the NCAA Diving Rules Sub-Committee from 1976 to 1980.
 He was inducted into the Pennsylvania Sports Hall of Fame in 1973, the Indiana University Athletic Hall of Fame in 1997, and into the Pennsylvania Aquatics Hall of Fame in 2019.